w3c/web-annotation/README.md

 See also a [paged view](http://w3c.github.io/web-annotation/) of the documents served in HTML.

-If you are member of the interest group, and you wish to contribute to the content of this repo, please contact Ivan Herman (<ivan@w3.org>) or Doug Schepers (<schepers@w3.org>), giving them your github login.
+If you are member of the interest group, and you wish to contribute to the content of this repo, please contact Ivan Herman (<ivan@w3.org>), giving him your github login.

 ## Editing and Building the Documents